kubernetes/kompose/docs/installation.md

 - TOC
   {:toc}

 We have multiple ways to install Kompose.
-Our preferred method is downloading the binary from the latest GitHub release.
+Our preferred (and most up-to-date) method is downloading the binary from the latest GitHub release.

 ## GitHub release

-Kompose is released via GitHub on a three-week cycle, you can see all current releases on the [GitHub release page](https://github.com/kubernetes/kompose/releases).
+Kompose is released via GitHub, you can see all current releases on the [GitHub release page](https://github.com/kubernetes/kompose/releases).

 **Linux and macOS:**